What is Crompton Collective?

 Do you take consignment or buy items?

-We do not take consignment, but we can recommend some places that do.
+We do not take consignment, or buy items but we can recommend some places that do.
 Just ask us next time you’re in the shop!

 Why don’t you allow offers on items or give discounts?

 We are not your average antique shop.
-Our shop has a mix of artists, crafters and painters alongside your classic antique dealers.
+Our shop has a mix of makers, artists, crafters and painters alongside your classic antique dealers.
 The typical antique shop deals and discounts just didn’t feel right when we first started selling vendors’ items.
 They put a lot of time and work into each piece, so we decided we wouldn’t discount.
 All of our dealers price their own work and that is how we support them.
-As a local business, every cent spent at Crompton is going back into your community and is supporting local artisans and antique dealers.
+As a local business, every cent spent at Crompton is going directly back into your creative community, supporting 92 local artisans and unique antique dealers.